 On April 5, 2022, the Company entered into an Open Market Sales Agreement (the "Sales Agreement") with Jefferies LLC and JMP Securities LLC, as Sales Agents, under which the Company may, from time to time, offer and sell shares of common stock, having an aggregate offering price of up to \$75.0 million.
 Under the terms of the Sales Agreement, the Company has agreed to pay the Sales Agents a commission of up to 3.0% of the gross proceeds from each sale of common stock sold through the Sales Agents.
 Sales of common stock, if any, may be made in transactions that are deemed to be "at-the-market" offerings, as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the "Securities Act").
-During the three and six months ended June 30, 2023, the Company did not sell any shares of the Company's common stock under the Sales Agreement.
-During the year ended December 31, 2022, the Company sold an aggregate of 621,398 shares of the Company's common stock under the Sales Agreement at an average price of \$18.30 per share generating net proceeds of approximately \$10.4 million.
+During the three and nine months ended September 30, 2023, the Company did not sell any shares of the Company's common stock under the Sales Agreement at an average price of \$18.30 per share generating net proceeds of approximately \$10.4 million.

-As of June 30, 2023, the shares of common stock sold under the ATM Program are the only offerings that have been initiated under the Shelf Registration Statement.
+As of September 30, 2023, the shares of common stock sold under the ATM Program are the only offerings that have been initiated under the Shelf Registration Statement.